 Thousands of small and large companies in the United States require their skills to complete micro-jobs.
 Therefore, they are quite easy to find.

-Since I may not know about micro employment, I will start by telling you what they are.
+Since I may not know about micro-employment, I will tell you what they are.

 What are Micro Jobs?